 - Establish a federal energy efficiency resource standard (EERS) with savings targets for electric and natural gas utility energy efficiency programs.
 The federal EERS could also include savings from improved building codes and equipment efficiency standards, combined heat and power, and distribution efficiency.

-- Allow for flexibility mechanisms so utilities may purchase or transfer electricity savings and natural gas savings from other entities, including other retail electricity and natural gas distributors, states, or third parties (such as energy service companies) within the same state or power pool.
+- Allow for flexibility mechanisms so utilities may purchase or transfer electricity savings and natural gas savings from other entities, including other utilities, states, and third parties (e.g., energy service companies) within the same state or power pool

-An Energy Efficiency Resource Standard (EERS) is a mechanism that encourages more efficient use of electricity and natural gas.
-A federal EERS would set a national goal for energy savings, requiring explicit reductions in energy consumption for retail electricity and natural gas distributors for a specific period, such as from 2011 through 2020.
-Implementation opportunities range from end-use efficiency improvements, such as high efficiency lighting and appliances, to combined heat and power (CHP) systems and distribution system improvements.
+An EERS is a mechanism that encourages more efficient use of electricity and natural gas.
+A federal EERS would set a national goal for energy savings, requiring retail electricity and natural gas distributors to run programs that achieve specific reductions in energy consumption.
+Energy saving measures range from end-use applications (e.g., high efficiency lighting and appliances) to combined heat and power (CHP) systems and distribution system improvements.

-Implementing a national EERS would commit every state to utilizing this least-cost resource and establish a baseline level of cost-effective and achievable energy savings.
-A number of states have already achieved significant savings under an EERS.
-For example, Vermont has saved about 9% of annual electricity sales as a result of efficiency measures installed from 2000–2008, more than 2% of which was achieved in 2008 alone.
+Implementing a national EERS would save energy in every state and establish a baseline level of cost-effective and achievable energy savings.
+A number of states have already achieved solid savings under an EERS.
+Some, such as Massachusetts and Rhode Island, are seeing more than 2% new savings each year.

 ACEEE recommends a national EERS of 20% electricity and 12% natural gas savings by 2030, including savings from efficiency programs, improved building codes and equipment efficiency standards, combined heat and power, and distribution efficiency.
 If savings from codes and standards are excluded, targets should be 15% electricity and 10% natural gas savings.